Editor's note: This article was sponsored by Seattle Children's Hospital.

 In recent years, there’s been an alarming number of product recalls as babies suffocate and die in sleep positioners that aren’t safe or weren’t designed for sleeping.

-This past September, The Boppy Company recalled more than 3.3 million “Newborn Loungers” after they were linked to eight reported infant sleeping deaths, according to the U.S. Consumer Product Safety Commission (CPSC).
+Last September, The Boppy Company recalled more than 3.3 million “Newborn Loungers” after they were linked to eight reported infant sleeping deaths, according to the U.S. Consumer Product Safety Commission (CPSC).
 Meanwhile, that commission has also cautioned against using any inclined sleepers after more than 70 infant deaths were associated with those products.

 Too often, it isn’t until products enter the market and more children are exposed to them that the hazards become apparent, notes Mollie Greves Grow, M.D., MPH, a University of Washington associate professor of pediatrics in practice at Seattle Children’s Hospital and the UWMC Pediatrics Clinic.
 At the same time, exhausted families are often so desperate for a good night’s rest that they may put their child to sleep in a product not designed for that purpose.

 These tragedies emphasize the importance of following infant sleep safety recommendations: For the first year of life, babies should always be placed to sleep on their backs on a firm, flat surface with a tightly fitted sheet.
 The crib should be empty, without any objects that could suffocate or entrap them, such as pillows, bumper pads or a sleep positioner.
 These guidelines are important not only for nighttime sleep but also for anytime and anyplace an infant naps — which can happen frequently in the early months.
 (Find more recommendations for creating a safe sleep environment from the American Academy of Pediatrics here.)

 “It’s just really sad and upsetting when serious harm and death comes as a result of babies not being able to reposition or get into a place where they can fully breathe,” says Grow.
 “It feels like such a tragic, preventable death in most cases.”